- Garden / Landscaping / Patio — 209

 by Guest on Apr 9, 2019

-Having plumbing issues can give you headaches since they usually require a quick response (or they can rapidly get worse) and are often expensive to fix.
+Plumbing issues are the kind of thing that cause headaches because more often than not, they require an immediate response (or they can rapidly get worse) and are costly to repair.
 That’s not even necessarily the worst part of the process, though.
-You can go to all the trouble of finding a plumbing company able to send someone quickly, pay what they ask, and still have the same issue a few weeks down the road.
+Worse, you could find a plumber willing to come to your place ASAP, pay him without complaining, and still being let down by a subpar work that needs fixing a few weeks later.
 Obviously, this would mean that you have been scammed, and if you don’t know much about plumbing, it begs the question: how to choose a plumber?
 Here are a few things you can do to protect yourself by ensuring you’re dealing with a real professional.

 When you request a plumber, if you have any suspicion regarding the person that knocks at your door, you shouldn’t hesitate to ask to see a licence.
 Plumbing is not a hobby (unless you decide to work on your own pipes at your own peril) and you’re paying good money for the service, so feel free to ask confirmation that the person who’s about to undertake some serious work in your home has received a proper training.
 More often than not, a legit plumber will be proud to display his credentials and let his clients know that he’s fully licensed, bonded, and insured.